redislabs-training/redis-sitesearch/README.md

 ```
 worker_1   | 2021-01-12 21:17:51,091 INFO success: worker entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
 app_1   | 2021-01-12 21:17:51,092 INFO success: app entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
-scheduler_1   | 2021-01-12 21:17:51,095 INFO success: scheduler entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
 ```

 * The "app" process is the Python search API
 * The "worker" process is an RQ worker that will process any indexing tasks it sees
-* The "scheduler" worker is a process that runs an indexing task every 60 minutes

 You will also see output from a Redis container.